sam-goodwin/itty-aws/README.md

 ## Why?

 We want a lightweight AWS SDK that has no impact on Lambda cold starts and a standard API design.
 The AWS SDK v3 traded off usability to save on bundle size with the introduction of `client.send(Command)` and still didn't achieve a lightweight experience.
-None of this should not be necessary - we can have our cake and eat it to!
+None of this should be necessary - we can have our cake and eat it to!

 ## Problems with AWS SDK v3